idiap/bob/python/doc/Overview.rst

 Eigenvalue decomposition, matrix inversion and other linear algebra is available and implemented using `LAPACK`_ routines at the `C++`_ level.
-In addition, Fast Fourier Transform is made possible via a bridge to the `FFTW`_ library.
+In addition, Fast Fourier Transform is made possible relying on `NumPy`_'s implementation.

 Image processing
 ----------------